Frozen LVLMs for Micro-Video Recommendation: A Systematic Study of Feature Extraction and Fusion: Experiments and Analysis

 \subsection{Implementation Details}

-All LVLM inference is performed on a single NVIDIA A800 GPU, while training of the recommendation models is conducted on an NVIDIA GeForce RTX 4090 GPU.
+All large video language models (LVLMs) inference is performed on a single NVIDIA A800 GPU, while training of the recommendation models is conducted on an NVIDIA GeForce RTX 4090 GPU unless otherwise specified.
 We optimize the model using the AdamW optimizer~\cite{loshchilov2019adamw} with a fixed weight decay of 0.1 and a batch size of 512.
 The learning rate and intermediate embedding dimension are treated as hyperparameters and selected from $\{1 \times 10^{-4}, 1 \times 10^{-5}, 1 \times 10^{-6}\}$ and $\{512, 1024, 2048\}$, respectively, based on validation performance.
 Training employs early stopping with a patience of 5 epochs, up to a maximum of 100 epochs.